 As we’ll explore, remote critical checks without robust security can lead to opportunities for hackers.
 But the reason for having them in the first place was to avoid fraudulent activity.
 To stop bad actors from illegally profiting from a business relationship.

 And for banks, these checks aren’t a nice-to-have.
 They’re essential.
 Not carrying them out can lead to significant penalties.
 In Europe, the AMLD5 legislation came into force earlier this year.
 AMLD stands for Anti Money Laundering Directive.
 It requires that banks carry out even stricter due diligence than they did before.

 These days, a lot of these checks are done remotely.
-That might look like a particularly smart move in the age of covid-19, but it was already a trend before the virus arrived.
+That might sound like a particularly smart move in the age of covid-19, but it was actually already a trend before the virus arrived.

 But the nature of these banks being 100% digital means they’re well-versed in this remote KYC check process.
 What’s more, they know their reputation relies on customers trusting them to look after their money.
-So they tend to protect their app as if it were Fort Knox.
+So they often - but not always - protect their app robustly.